zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

-# Calling Convention (Planned)
+# Calling Convention (Partial Implementation)

-This document describes the *intended* calling convention for the Zeal C Compiler.
-It is not fully implemented yet, but serves as the design target before codegen changes.
+This document describes the current calling convention for the Zeal C Compiler.
+It is partially implemented: parameters are stack-based and accessed via an `IX` frame, while locals are still emitted as globals.

 ## Goals
 - Simple stack-based argument passing.